Jomo Kenyatta Avenue

-Jomo Kenyatta Avenue is a major road in Mombasa, Kenya.
+Jomo Kenyatta Avenue is a major thoroughfare in Mombasa, Kenya.
 The majority of the road is a six-lane dual carriageway, separated by a concrete reservation of approximately 3 m in width.

 The road travels southeast from Makupa Circus, and terminates at a junction with Digo Road.
 Traffic on the road is restricted to 40 km/h.
 The crossroads with Ronald Ngala Road and Mwatate Street provides one of Mombasa's two sets of traffic lights (the other being at the west end of the Nyali Bridge).